Health Insurance Options in Panama

 Hospitals, medical centers, pharmacies, dental clinics, and labs are readily available in cities throughout Panama.

 Prices for prescription drugs in Panama can be very low as well.
 They are priced for the local market.
-Unless you are buying an antibiotic or a narcotic, you will not need a prescription, so you can save money on unnecessary doctor visits.
+Unless you are buying an antibiotic or a narcotic, you will not need a prescription so that you can save money on unnecessary doctor visits.
 CLICK HERE to get a free report of the top 50 prescriptions in the US and what they cost in Panama.

 WHAT ABOUT MEDICARE OR TRICARE?